Looking for help with your list?

 Most email programs block the automatic image downloads by default, which could cause your recipients to delete your email or even mark it as spam.
 As a general guideline, we recommend a ratio of 80 percent text to 20 percent images in a campaign.
 However, all spam filters use different criteria for what is a healthy balance of graphics and text.

-If all your campaign requires is a single graphic, add text to the footer area like your unsubscribe link, physical address, and list permission reminder to help balance out the text-to-image ratio.
+If all your campaign requires is a single graphic, add text to the footer area like your unsubscribe link, physical address, and permission reminder to help balance out the text-to-image ratio.

 Images Hosted on a Local or Private Server

 If you do work on a staging server or network drive, the general public won't have access to those servers and images will appear broken.
-To avoid this, upload and host all images on a public server so that they display correctly in your email or use the Content Manager to upload images and host them in Mailchimp.
+To avoid this, upload and host all images on a public server so that they display correctly in your email or use the Content Studio to upload images and host them in Mailchimp.

 Images and Hyperlinks Don't Use Absolute Paths